SiftScience/sift-ios/README.md

 Sift needs the user ID to track the user using this app.
-Once the user ID is available (for example, after user has logged in), please set the user ID:
+Once the user ID is available (for example, after user has logged in), please set the user ID.

+When a user has logged out, set the user ID to an empty string so that events are no longer tracked with the previous identifier.

 ```
 [[Sift sharedInstance] setUserId:@"USER_ID"];
 ```

-When a user has logged out, set the user ID to an empty string so that events are no longer tracked with the previous identifier.

 ### License